Welcome to today's edition of the Rush 24-7 podcast.

 That's the politics of it.

-And they're going to take, they're going to try to convince as many people before the facts are known what happened.
+And they're going to take, they're going to try to convince as many people before the facts are known what happened so that when the facts, if they contradict the narrative, are not believed.

 Greetings.

-Welcome back, Rushlin boss serving humanity simply by showing up.
+Rushland Boss serving humanity simply by showing up.

-All right, here is the um the story.
+All right, here is the story.

 Actually, I thought it was an NPR reporter, but this report says it's a St. Louis Post Dispatch reporter.

-That it was an NPR report.
+That it was an NPR reporter.

 I saw it.